-Intermittent renewable resources participate in the New York Independent System Operator, Inc. (NYISO)-administered energy and capacity markets.
-The intermittent nature and low capacity factor characteristics of certain renewable resources compared to conventional resources creates challenges with regard to both the planning and operation of the New York State bulk power system.
-Because of the future potential of large scale integration of renewable resources, the New York State Reliability Council (NYSRC) is working with the NYISO to ensure reliability, and that tools and methods will be available to accurately model renewable resources for measuring grid reliability.
+Today, intermittent renewable resources participate in the NYISO -administered energy and capacity markets.
+The intermittent nature of certain renewable resources compared to conventional resources creates challenges with regard to both the planning and operation of the New York State bulk power system.
+Because of the potential of large-scale integration of renewable resources, NYSRC is working with the NYISO to ensure reliability, and that tools and methods will be available to accurately model renewable resources for measuring grid reliability.